How to drive safely during heavy rain or strong winds is a concern that has crossed the mind of almost every driver.

 Keep both hands firmly on the wheel

-This should help you maintain control if your car is buffeted off course.
+This should help you maintain control if your car is buffeted off course when you're driving in high winds.

 Be aware of big vehicles

-Lorries, caravans and coaches can act like a sail in strong winds, and move out of their lane suddenly.
+Lorries, caravans and coaches can act like a sail in strong winds, and swerve out of their lane suddenly.

 Give them a wide berth, and avoid overtaking unless you absolutely must.